Chingoski/TriviaQuiz/README.md

             GetStatusOfGame();
         }
 ```
 After the spinning animation of the wheel has ended and the 'CurrentCategory' property is set, we check it's value and depending on that we fetch a Question by random that the user needs to answer.
 This seleceted question is passed onto the 'TriviaAnswerQuestion.cs' from where the user answers it and gets points or loses a live depending on his choice.
-After the game is finished depending on the outcome , win or lose you the 'EndMessage.cs' from will open and print the correct outcome.
-After that you get redirected to the home section ('TriviaHome.cs') where the user can make his decision whether he chooses to play another round or quit the aplication.
+After the game is finished depending on the outcome , win or lose the 'EndMessage.cs' from will open and print the correct outcome.
+After that the user gets redirected to the home section ('TriviaHome.cs') where he can make his decision whether he chooses to play another round or quit the aplication.

 # Instructions
 First of all after the user starts the aplication he will be redirected to this screen.